moto-programmer-i/Batting/Assets/README_SD_UnityChan_en.txt

 Sample Scenes:
-\Assets\UnityChan\Scenes There are sample scenes below.
+\Assets\UnityChan\SD_unitychan\Scenes There are sample scenes for each model below.

+SD Unitychan Mecanim/Humanoid Sample Scenes SD_unitychan_Humanoid.unity

+SD Unitychan Mecanim/Generic Sample Scenes SD_unitychan_Generic.unity

 Components attached to the characters in the sample scenes:
-Each scene always has one Unity-chan character model.
+Each scene always has one SD Unity-chan character model.
 The main components attached to the character model are as follows

 Animator Component